 The RE Curriculum and the Catholic curriculum

-We currently use the ‘Come and See’ scheme supplemented by resources from other providers to deliver the Catholic Curriculum Directory.
-For the purpose of inspection, 10% of the school’s teaching time each week is devoted to RE lessons.
-In practice, the figure can vary depending where in a topic one finds oneself.
+We use the ‘Come and See’ scheme supplemented by resources from other providers to deliver the Catholic Curriculum Directory.
+As a Diocesan school, 10% of our teaching time each week is devoted to RE lessons.
 Staff are aware of the centrality of RE to the school’s curriculum and our Catholic teaching insists upon the search for excellence for each unique child, and so plan accordingly.

 Management of the curriculum

-Curriculum leaders produce a subject plan with detailed SMART actions.
+Curriculum leaders produce subject plans.
 This ensures that all subjects are developing without overwhelming class teachers with change.
 In addition, curriculum leaders produce a RAG (Red, Amber, Green) report for governors listing areas of concern (red), areas ticking over very well (amber), and areas of success (green).
 This report both informs governors and ensures leaders are reflecting upon their subject area.
 Subject leaders bid for funds annually under the headings of replacement /standstill, development and dream time.

 School structure for delivery of the planned curriculum